Vl-Leschinskii/jokes_topics/README.md

-# jokes_topics
+# jokes_topics modeling
- Research on identifying joke topics using various NLP token vectorization tools
+A study to identify the topics of jokes in Russian.
+Various token vectorization tools from the Natural Language Processing (NLP) arsenal were used.
+Article published on habr.com